NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 # Logs

+Nextflow keeps a log of all the workflows that have been executed.
+Let's check it out!

+* Type `nextflow log` to get a list of all the executions.

+Here we get information about when the workflow was executed, how long it ran, its run name, whether it succeeded or not and what command was used to run it.
-If you want to view the logs you can use `nextflow log` to show a list of all executed runs, `nextflow log <run name>` to show each task that was executed for that run, or look in the hidden file `.nextflow.log` for details about the latest run.
-They are quite detailed and can greatly facilitate debugging your workflow when you run into errors!
+You can also use `nextflow log <run name>` to show each task that was executed for that run.
+We can, however, get even more detailed information about the latest run by looking into the `.nextflow.log` file!

+* Look into the latest log by typing `less .nextflow.log`.

+You'll be greeting by a wealth of debugging information, which may even seem a bit overkill at this point!
+This level of detail is, however, quite useful for advanced debugging - but we'll get to debugging more later.
+Regardless, these different types of logs are quite useful both as a history of what you've attempted and as an additional help when you run into errors!

 > **Quick recap** <br>
 > In this section we've learnt: